Skip to content

 Agreement

-e.
-Back in Octo, Click Check and Confirm to verify the deployment.
+f.
+Back in Octo, Click Check and Confirm API access to verify the deployment.

 Sub-account (Linked account)